Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Add extra ghee (2 tablespoons per serving) for grounding and lubrication

-- Include warming spices: ginger, cinnamon, and cardamom
+- Include warming spices.
+Ginger, cinnamon, cardamom

 - Self-massage with warm sesame oil daily (abhyanga)

-- Rest more — Vata needs warmth, quiet, and stability during cleansing
+- Rest more.
+Vata needs warmth, quiet and stability during cleansing

 Pitta Detox Adjustments

-- Add cooling vegetables like courgettes, leafy greens, or cucumber on the side
+- Add cooling vegetables like courgettes, leafy greens or cucumber on the side

 - 5-day cleanse is usually well tolerated